xcart/xc5-manual/en/product_classes_and_attributes/managing_product_classes.md

 1. In your store's Admin area, find the product to which you want to assign a product class, open its details and click on the** Attributes** tab.
 We will do this to a product named "Critter Print Melamine Plate 10 inch Set of 4, Orange Cat" (In this example we will assign the product class "Plates" to it):
     ![]({{site.baseurl}}/attachments/7504877/8719241.png?effects=drop-shadow)
-2. On the page that opens, click the <u>Global</u> link to access the subsection where you can manage the product's global and product class attributes:
+2. On the page that opens, click the Global link to access the subsection where you can manage the product's global and product class attributes:
     ![]({{site.baseurl}}/attachments/7504877/8719242.png?effects=drop-shadow)
 3. On the page that opens, you will see whether the product already has a product class assigned.
 In our case, no product class is assigned.
 To assign a new class, click the **Change** button:
     ![]({{site.baseurl}}/attachments/7504877/8719243.png?effects=drop-shadow)